developer147/bowlingweb/README.md

 # Known Issues

-Within a frame, when a strike/spare is scored, the Score attribute would temporily show up as "0".
+Within a frame, when a strike/spare is scored, the Score attribute would temporarily show up as "0".
-Please interpret it as undetermined/blank which will eventually be corrected by the next one/two subsequent rolls.
+Please interpret 0 as undetermined/blank which will eventually be corrected by the next one/two subsequent rolls.

 # To run tests
 From terminal, run ```mvn clean install```